 Taghycardia performs cover art analysis stating a diagnosis for each mp3 folder.
-It looks if artwork is present in all or some tracks of a folder, and whether the pictures are consistent.
+It looks if artwork is present in all or some tracks of a folder, and whether the images are consistent.
 When they are not, a diagnosis like "Cover Art present in all/some tracks, pictures differ" is shown.
-When this is the case, or when more than one image is present in a folder, and none is called "cover", "front" or "folder.jpg" (or whatever else specified in the Manage local autoselection
+When that is the case, or when more than one image file is present in a folder, and none is named "cover", "front" or "folder.jpg" (or whatever else specified in the Manage local autoselection

 There are three modes of cover art processing in taghycardia: